-Women's and Gender Studies is an interdisciplinary program that brings together diverse sources of research, analysis, insight, and experience to examine women's concerns and gender issues.
+Women, Gender, and Sexuality Studies is an interdisciplinary program that brings together diverse sources of research, analysis, insight, and experience to examine women's concerns and gender issues related to gender and sexuality.
 The rapid pace of change in current societies includes major shifts in the power, social circumstances, ideas, needs, and desires of women, men, and children.
-Women's and Gender Studies is multiracial and multicultural.
-Women's and Gender Studies courses may explore specific or wideranging areas, as well as historical background and controversial topics.
+Women, Gender, and Sexuality Studies is multiracial and multicultural.
+Our courses may explore specific or wide-ranging areas, as well as historical background and controversial topics.

-A Women's and Gender Studies major or minor can equip students to better understand and actively participate in social changes.
+A Women, Gender, and Sexuality Studies major or minor can equip students to better understand and actively participate in social changes.
 This course of study can lead to many different paths, including preparation for professional specialization in diverse fields (such as law, government, psychology, social work, education, medicine, the arts, religion, and business), public service work and activism, and a clearer comprehension of personal and global issues.
-Women's and Gender Studies is grounded in valuing knowledge from both analysis and experience.
-Women's and Gender

-Studies courses embody a commitment to shared approaches to learning.
+Women, Gender, and Sexuality Studies is grounded in valuing knowledge from both analysis and experience.
+Our courses embody a commitment to shared approaches to learning.

-Learning outcomes for this program may be found at: www.redlands.edu/Womens GenderStudiesLearningOutcomes.
+Learning outcomes for this program may www.redlands.edu/BA-WGS/ be found at: learning-outcomes.

-Women's and Gender Studies is an interdisciplinary program offering courses carrying the WGST designation and cross-listed courses from many departments.
+Women, Gender, and Sexuality Studies is an interdisciplinary program offering courses carrying the WGS designation and cross-listed courses from many departments.